Child Psychology Degree Online Programs

 - Intervention Strategies

-Many Psychologists, including Clinical and Counseling Psychologists, need to earn a doctorate.
-Those who hope to work with children could find a doctoral program with this specialization.
+Many Psychologists need to earn a PhD.
+Those who hope to work with children could find a PhD program with this focus.

-Most Psychology doctoral programs cover how to assess, diagnose, and treat patients.
-They explore factors that affect mental health and behavior, plus ways professionals can help.
-Child psychology doctoral programs apply those concepts to kids.
-You’ll study children’s development and behavior in different contexts – like the school and the family.
+Most Psych PhD programs cover how to assess, diagnose, and treat patients.
+They look at factors that affect mental health and behavior, plus ways that a psych can help.
+Child psych PhD programs apply those concepts to kids.
+You’ll study a child’s development and behavior in different contexts – like the school and the family.

-- PhD in Child Psychology.
+- PhD in Child Psych.
 The PhD is a research degree.
-So, it usually includes courses on experimental procedures, statistics, and related topics.
-Students must pass a comprehensive exam and write a dissertation.
+So, it may include courses on procedures, statistics, and related topics.
+You must pass an exam and write a dissertation.

-- Doctor of Psychology (Psy.D.) in Child Psychology.
-The Psy.D. often takes more of a practical approach.
-Students may focus on applied theory instead of original research.
+- Doctor of Psychology (Psy.D.) in Child Psych.
+The Psy.D. often takes more of a hands on approach.
+You may focus on applied theory instead of original research.

-That said, either kind of program could help you prepare for a psychology career path.
+That said, either kind of program could help you with a psych career path.
 And, both PhD and Psy.D. programs may feature clinical training.

 - Developmental Psychopathology